hyperledger/besu-docs/docs/public-networks/how-to/monitor/understand-metrics.md

 ### 4. Blocks full import

 In step 4, Besu executes all transactions of each block.
-This is where Besu updates the world state after the healing step.
+This is when Besu updates the world state after the healing step.

 The quantity of imported blocks in this step depends on the speed of the sync.
 This number indicates the cumulated blocks quantity behind head since the last healing step.